wireapp/reminder-app/README.md

 - JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC

 ## Roadmap:
-- **Increase number of active reminders:** Currently, the app only supports a maximum of 3 active reminders per group.
-- **Add support for multiple weekday reminders:** for example "every monday, tuesday and friday at 13:00".
-- **Add support for multiple weekday definition:** for example Monday could be: monday, Monday, Mon, mon., MON etc.
 - **Add buttons to delete reminders:** to make it easier for users to manage their reminders.